.

 Political

-India-Liberia relations have been warm and friendly.
+India and Liberia share long-standing friendly relations.
 Liberia has supported India’s candidature at the various United Nations (UN) fora.
 The Government of India (GOI) opened a resident Mission in capital Monrovia in May, 2021.
-The first resident Ambassador arrived in Monrovia in August, 2021 and presented Letter of Credence to the President of Liberia, Mr. George MannehWeah on 26th November, 2021.
 Opening of the new resident Mission has generated a lot of goodwill and scope for strengthening the already existing friendly relations.
 Prior to the opening of the Mission, Ambassador of India to Ivory Coast was concurrently accredited to Liberia with residence in Abidjan.
 Liberia does not have a resident Mission in New Delhi.

-Former President of Liberia, Mrs. Ellen Johnson Sirleaf, was conferred Indira Gandhi Prize for Peace, Disarmament and Development by the Indira Gandhi Memorial Trust in 2012.
+Former President of Liberia, Mrs. Ellen Johnson Sirleaf, was conferred Indira Gandhi Prize for Peace, Disarmament and Development for the year 2012.

 i) Agreement on Establishment of Joint Commission between India and Liberia.